ArrowrIcon Home icon

 Small family grocer shops mid-20th century

-Small family grocers seem to have been most common in rural areas where chain store grocers like the Sainsburys, Co-ops and Payantakes did not exist.
-Sadly they almost all disappeared towards the end of the century with the advent of supermarkets.
-Certainly, although there were several grocers in Edgware when I was a child in the 1940s, there were no small family grocers.
+Small family grocers seem to have been most common in rural areas where chain store grocers like Sainsburys, Co-ops and Payantakes did not exist.
+This page describes a typical rural family grocer and a small town one.
+Such grocers almost all disappeared towards the end of the century as families began to own cars and be able to drive to the emerging supermarkets.

 Small rural grocers

-I lived in a village in rural Cambridgeshire during the Second World War and the nearest grocer was several miles away.
+My family lived in a village in rural Cambridgeshire during the Second World War, and the nearest grocer was several miles away.
 He or his driver delivered our grocery order to us and our neighbours in his van.

 Neil Cryer